Before a Winter Storm

 Eat regular meals and drink ample fluids, but avoid caffeine and alcohol.

 Be careful with space heaters.
 All fuel-burning equipment should be vented to the outside and kept clear.
 Maintain ventilation to avoid build-up of toxic fumes.
 Refuel kerosene heaters outside, and keep them at least three feet from flammable objects.
+Familiarize yourself with what to do during a power outage.

 Bring companion animals/pets inside.
 Move other animals or livestock to sheltered areas with drinking water that will remain thawed.